LukeTheHecker/invert/README.md

 pytest
 ```

-To calculate an inverse solution using MNE simply type:
+To calculate an inverse solution using *minimum norm estimates* simply type:

 ```
 from invert import Solver